kongondo/Padloper2Starter/README.md

 1. `custom_weight`: Add this `FieldtypeDecimal` field to the Padloper template for product variants, i.e. `padloper-product-variant`.
 Editors will fill this when editing product variants that need a custom weight.
 A hook in [ready.php](/ready.php) will be used to amend the weight during shipping rate calculation.
 2. `product_is_customisable`: Add this `FieldtypeCheckbox` field to the Padloper templates for products and product variants, i.e. `padloper-product` and `padloper-product-variant`.
 Editors will tick this checkbox for products that they want to allow customisation on during checkout.
 3. `product_customise_details`: Add this `InputfieldTextarea` (plain) field to the Padloper template for product order line items, i.e. `padloper-order-line-item`.
 A hook in [ready.php](/ready.php) will be used to process, sanitize and save custom product instructions from the customer.
+These will be stored in this field.
 The frontend textarea to collect the customer data is built in the [product customise details](/templates/partials/checkout-form-customisable-product-details-html.php) template partial.
+Finally, a hook in [ready.php](/ready.php) will be used to display the custom instructions to the shop admin when they are viewing the order.

 ## Hooks

+### Amend Product Weight

+The hook `customProductWeight` in [ready.php](/ready.php) will amend the `unit weight` of a product variant if the variant has specified a custom weight.
+This function is hooked into `PadloperUtilities::getProductWeight`.

+Please note that if you want to amend the whole weight of the cart, it is possible to hook into `PadloperUtilities::getOrderWeight` instead.

+### Save Product Customisation Details

 TBD

+### Display Product Customisation Details in Order

 ## Files